 Accident insurance covering the student during school hours is currently available each semester.
-The cost is covered from the activity fee for all curriculum students full-time and part-time.
+The cost is covered from the activity fee for all curriculum students (full-time and part-time).
 It is a limited policy covering only bodily injuries caused by school-related accidents.
-Contact the Business Office for more information concerning coverage.
+Contact the Business Office located in Building 2 for more information concerning coverage.
 All claims should be reported to the Business Office.